sc0ttj/component/README.md

 Also see [examples/usage-emitter.js](examples/usage-emitter.js)

-### Attaching Events
+### Attaching Event Listeners

-To add your own standard JavaScript Events, you should add them to the container of your components:
+To add your own Event Listeners, you should add them to the container of your components:

 ```js
 App.render('.container');